JulietStevenson/reading-notes/coders_computer.md

 While all text editors get the job done, there are some things to keep in mind when chosing an editor.

--

 **Text Editor:** software that you download to your computer, or can access online, that allows a user to write and build text such as a website

 **IDE (Integrated Development Environment):** compilation of different softwares together such as a text editor, file manager, complier, and debugger.
 - Examples include: Microssoft Outlook

-## Why it's important to be thoughtful when chosing an editor
+## What Should You Have in an Editor?

 - Personal choice
 - Make sure it can do what you want